 Dinosaur Footprints and Eggs

 In his 2011 book Dinosaur Challenges and Mysteries Michael Oard puts forward a model of Briefly Exposed Diluvial Sediments (BEDS) to explain the data.
 His hypothesis postulates that alternatively rising and lowering flood waters, coupled with rapid sedimentation during the Genesis Flood best explains the features.
 It is quite reasonable that tectonic activity, meteorite impacts, and tidal forces would create oscillating water levels.
 Dinosaur eggs, nests, embryos, and occasionally hatchlings, are now recognized from about 200 locations around the world.
 But there is typically no vegetation preserved around the egg clutches.
-Eggs appear to be laid on flat bedding planes with little nest structure.
+Eggs (the great majority being unhatched) appear to be laid directly on flat bedding planes (like miles of empty of beach or mud flat or other soft sediment layer), not proper nests.
+“Despite the relative abundance of dinosaur eggs in the fossil record, trace-fossil evidence of dinosaur nest construction is extremely rare.
+The existence of nests is typically inferred by the presence of an egg clutch and usually it is not accompanied by physical evidence of nest architecture” (Chiappe, L.M., et al., “Nest Structures for Sauropods: Sedimentary Criteria for Recognition of Dinosaur Nesting Traces,” Palaios 19, 2004, p.
+89.).
 This is uncommon behavior for reptiles, who typically bury their porous eggs in the ground or under vegetation to maintain humidity and hide them.
 Some of the dinosaur egg shells are also multi-layered, giving evidence of being laid under stressful conditions.